zyellowhorse/golang-cli-playbook/task/module6.md

 ## Task 2
 To see the documentation added in Task 1, we need to specify a parameter to the `go doc` command.

-Read the `go doc` command document, and provide a parameter in the following format:
+Read the `go doc` command document from `go help doc` in the terminal

+Since `go doc` outputs to `stdout`, we need to redirect to a text file using the following format:
 ```
-go doc sym.methodOrField
+go doc <methodName> > module6.txt
 ```

+In the terminal, type in the complete `go doc` command

+Open `module6.txt` in an editor.
-Does the command show the documentation added in Task 1?
+Does it contain the documentation you added in Task 1?

 ## Extra help